Crypto wallet BRD raises $15M for Asian expansion

 “That’s what all got lost in 2018 as the fast-money, traders, and speculators came piling into the crypto space,” Chen told me via email.
 “It really convoluted the core mission of a natively digital currency.
 Money that worked just like the open internet.
 As a company that’s built-to-last and committed to the core mission of crypto currency, there was nothing more frustrating than to witness the many steps backwards the industry at large took in 2018.”

 In fact, BRD says it doubled its total install base in 2018, ending the year with 1.8 million users globally.
-It also says it’s currently being used to store the equivalent of $6 billion —mostly in Bitcoin and Ethereum — with a 24 percent increase in monthly active users between in November and December, after it starting accepting stablecoins (namely, cryptocurrencies that are pegged to the value of a fiat currency).
+It also says it’s currently being used to store the equivalent of $6 billion mostly in Bitcoin and Ethereum — with a 24 percent increase in monthly active users between November and December, after it started accepting stablecoins (which are pegged to the value of a fiat currency).

 BRD has now raised a total of $55 million.
 It’s also announcing a partnership with Coinify, allowing users to make cryptocurrency purchases using bank accounts in the European market.